Going All In On What I Really Wanted

 In just the last few months I've had over 50 networking conversations, and I’ve stepped up to help organize events for our local Bay Area Careers for Social Impact community.

 I’ve found that people in the social impact space are incredibly generous, and that almost every conversation I’ve had has led to more connections.
-I’ve landed interviews because of my outreach, and I know that my next role is likely to come through someone I’ve connected with.
+I’ve landed interviews because of my outreach, and I know that future opportunities will continue to come through the people I’ve connected with.

-I've now launched my own communications coaching practice focused on helping women leaders own and communicate their story, signed my first clients, and I’m continuing to interview for roles that are the right fit.
+As a result of my work in the program and my outreach, I've now launched my own communications coaching practice focused on helping women leaders own and communicate their stories, and I’ve signed my first clients.

 My advice to those navigating career transition is to be patient and to put yourself out there, even if you don’t know where it will lead.
-Helping and connecting others can only lead to good things.
+Helping and connecting others can only lead to good things, and you never know who will be the person that will help you, or who you’ll get to help.

 And finally, don't go it alone.
 I still meet regularly with my accountability partner from the program to swap ideas and validate our experiences.
 Knowing there's someone else who’s in my corner and in the trenches alongside me has made a huge difference.